astutulus/SimEcosystem/README.md

 ## Project 1: EcosystemClassLibrary

 Inheritance heirarchy.
-Leaf classes are concrete; ancestors are all abstract.
+All superclasses are abstract.

     Entity
       ├─── Terrain